Pap tests save lives.

 • After age 30, the Pap test should be combined with the test that looks for HPV, which can cause cervical cancer.
 Women should have the two tests every five years.
 Or women can continue screening with just the Pap test every three years.

-• If you're over 65 or have had a hysterectomy, ask your doctor if you still need Pap tests.
+• If you're over 65 or have had a hysterectomy, ask your doctor about Pap testing schedule that's right for you.

 Women of any age with certain risk factors – including those who have previously had cervical cancer, are HIV-positive, or had a mother exposed to diethylstilbestrol (DES) while pregnant - may need more frequent Pap tests.

 You should consult your doctor to determine the screening program that works best for you.
 Call 863-680-7243 to schedule an appointment with a member of Watson Clinic’s OB-GYN department.